 Hydration Detoxifies Your Body

-As already discussed in the article, most massage therapists recommend hydration to eliminate toxins from your body.
+Most massage therapists recommend hydration to eliminate toxins from your body.
 Though there aren’t a lot of scientific-based claims to back this up, people have noted the difference hydration makes.

 Water cleanses your kidneys, and these organs assist with handling essential supplements and poisons.
 The water flushes the toxins delivered during a massage and benefits your cells in the long run.
 Drinking water after a massage replenishes your body with essential fluids.

-It Aids Your Metabolic System
+Massage Hydration Aids Your Metabolic System

 Metabolic waste is particles in our body that have no purpose—and during a back rub, they’re delivered at a much speedier rate than what’s expected for our bodies.
 Metabolic waste can choke our muscles and lead to inappropriate progression of toxins throughout the body.